Version 4; last updated 27/07/2023

 The NPMS partners are collecting your personal data in order to administer, run, and share the results of the NPMS, and to evaluate how the scheme is being used and to maximise its effectiveness.

-In data protection terms we are predominantly using the ‘legal basis’ of ‘public task’ for collecting, processing, and sharing (see below) your personal data.
+In data protection terms we are predominantly using the ‘legal basis’ of ‘legitimate interest’ for collecting, processing, and sharing (see below) your personal data.

 We may collect your personal data if you are a